mantl/mantl/mi-deploy/README.md

 This tool automates the deployment of Mantl to all of its supported platforms.
-It does so by creating a fresh, barebones clone of the repo from the specified branch, generating necessary authentication and terraform data, and running Anisble and Terraform.
+It does so by creating a fresh, barebones clone of the repo from the specified branch, generating or copying necessary authentication and terraform data, and running Anisble and Terraform.
 It attempts to make this whole process more user friendly and easy, while interactively catching errors and attempting fixes.

 ### Installation and Usage